 Your property will be given a rateable value which is worked out by its rental value.
 The rateable value is set by the Valuation Office Agency.

 The rating multiplier is the rate charged for every £1 of rateable value.
-The value for this financial year is 49.7 pence in a pound.
+The multiplier for this financial year is 51.2p and the Small Business Rate multiplier is 49.9p.
 The multiplier is set by central government and depending on inflation can change each year.

 You can appeal against your rateable value by visiting the Valuation Office Agency website.

 Rateable Values are usually revalued every five years.
-They were last revalued in 2017.
-For more information on revaluing, visit the GOV.UK website.
+They were last revalued in 2023.
+GOV.UK has more information on revaluing.